With today’s busy lifestyle, there is increasing pressure for people not only to be physically healthy but also to look good.

 Juvederm and Belotero are examples of brands of dermal fillers that have different properties.

-The concentration of hyaluronic acid determines the fillers properties, also known as G Prime.
-All these HA contain sugar molecules which are cross-linked.
+The concentration of hyaluronic acid determines the properties of the filler, also known as G Prime.
+All these HA contain cross-linked sugar molecules.
 So, if you have a cross-linked molecule – it lasts longer.

 - Juvederm Voluma & Belotero Volume